kaygar86/kickstarter-analysis/README.md

 Given the data did not point to a clear trend we cannot conclude that goal amount alone would affect Louise’s success rate.
 We suggest analyzing additional data points.

+## Limitations and Additional Analysis Suggestions

-There were limitations in this data set as it was missing some more detailed information.
+There were limitations in this data set as it only showed the total number of backers and the total amount pledged.
+We also didn't know details about the plays, except what was in the blurb written about them.

 Factors that could possibly show some trends would be:
 * Amount each backer pledged
 * Minimum pledge amount (if any)
 * Genre of each play

-If we had other data points such as the above suggestions we could create a box and whisker plot, which would show any possible outliers that may be skewing the distributions from our analysis.
+If we had other data points such as the above suggestions we could create a box and whisker plot, which would show any possible outliers that may be skewing the distributions in our analysis.